run-x/opta-docs/content/en/tutorials/secrets.md

     ```
     Success
     ```
+    <sup>Note: Opta will restart the service for the secrets to be updated in real time, if that's not desirable use the `--no-restart` flag.</sup>

-1. Or if you want to create multiple secrets, use the `secret bulk-update` command
+2. Or if you want to create multiple secrets, use the `secret bulk-update` command

     ```
     # example of .env file containing secrets